kubernetes/website/docs/concepts/workloads/controllers/statefulset.md

 ### Pod Name Label

 When the StatefulSet controller creates a Pod, it adds a label, `statefulset.kubernetes.io/pod-name`, that is set to the name of the Pod.
-This label allows you to attach an individual Service to each Pod in the StatefulSet.
+This label allows you to attach a Service to a specific Pod in the StatefulSet.

 ## Deployment and Scaling Guarantees